jayminwest/google-takeout-explorer/README.md

 ## Troubleshooting

-- **File Upload Issues**: Ensure your ZIP file is a valid Google Takeout export
+- **File Processing Issues**: Ensure your ZIP files are valid Google Takeout exports
-- **Processing Errors**: Check the application logs for detailed error messages
+- **API Errors**: Check the application logs for detailed error messages
-- **Visualization Problems**: Make sure your browser supports JavaScript and WebGL
+- **Performance Issues**: Consider increasing Docker resource limits for large datasets

+## Future Development

+This API is the first step toward a full-stack application.
+Future versions will include:
+- A web-based frontend for visualizing the data
+- Interactive dashboards for exploring insights
+- Natural language query capabilities
+- Additional data sources and analysis methods

 ## License